ericmjl/rowland-junior-fellows/01-research-statement.md

 <!--
 Bill's comments on section 2:
-1. "viral forecasting system" - a bit misleading. >>> done
-3. Might be good to put in an example? >>> done!
 4. Put in some referenceable pointers for the reader, to help the reader connect back.
  -->